romanspb80/evpn-for-ovn/README.md

 This project demonstrates how it can be solved with adding new applications of RYU.
 RYU is a SDN framework with the libraries of different network protocols and written in Python: https://ryu.readthedocs.io/en/latest/getting_started.html#what-s-ryu

 # How it works
-Assume that there are two data centers - DataCenter X and DataCenter Y. And needs to organize a EVPN connection between them.
-DataCenter X is an External System with EVPN-VXLAN support.
+Assume that there are two data centers - DataCenter A and DataCenter B. And needs to organize a EVPN connection between them.
+DataCenter A is an External System with EVPN-VXLAN support.
 In the project the built-in RYU-application **rest_vtep.py** is used as an External System.
-DataCenter Y is our Cloud Platform based on OpenStack with OVN.
+DataCenter B is our Cloud Platform based on OpenStack with OVN.
 The diagram shows the following elements.
 1. DataCenter X (an External System) with the RYU-application rest_vtep.py
 2. DataCenter Y includes: